pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/6-improving-animations.md

 <h2>Step 5 - add a method <code>updateBackground</code> to load an image</h2>

-<p>We are using Picasso tp load and manipulate the image.
-Once done the instance of the PicassoBackgroundManagerTarget is used to apply the loaded image to the UI.</p>
+We are using Picasso tp load and manipulate the image.
+Once done the instance of the PicassoBackgroundManagerTarget is used to apply the loaded image to the UI.

     protected void updateBackground(String url) {
         Picasso.with(mActivity)